• Skip to primary navigation

 Ingredients

 This recipe uses simple ingredients but uses them well.
-I used almond flour to make them gluten free and paleo without sacrificing flavor or texture (for true paleo, buy corned beef without brown sugar).
-They’re also dairy free so the lactose intolerant can enjoy them too!
-Here’s what you’ll need for the fritters and the honey mustard sauce, listed separately.
+I used almond flour to make them gluten free and paleo without sacrificing flavor or texture but you can swap with regular wheat flour (for true paleo, buy corned beef without brown sugar).

-• cooked corned beef – I used corned beef leftovers and recommend using leftover cooked corned beef brisket like this if you have it.
+One note on the recipe: I used corned beef leftovers and recommend using leftover cooked corned beef brisket like this if you have it.
 In a pinch, you can use canned corned beef.
 It won’t be quite the same texture and flavor wise but should still taste good.
 If using canned, be sure to remove all of the jelly coating and only use the actual meat for the recipe.

 ingredients for corned beef fritters laid out and labeled